LibrariesHacked/librarieshacked.github.io/_posts/2020-09-24-web-accessibility.md

 ### How are libraries doing?

-Feedback from the previous post about library webpages was that it wasn't the library's fault.
+Feedback from the previous post about library webpages was that it wasn't always the library's fault.
 "Libraries aren't allowed by the council to change the web content" was the argument.

 And that's understandable.
 How can you make something better if you're not allowed to?
-But this didn't ring true.
+But this isn't always true.
 Local government has good shared practice.
 If you join the [Local Gov Digital Slack group](https://localgov.digital) you will see a thriving community of people who have been discussing accessibility issues for the past two years.

-I also noticed the content on library catalogue sites, away from council interference, was particularly bad.
+I also noticed content on library catalogue sites, away from council interference, was particularly bad.
 The greater the library involvement, the worse things were.

-To try to eliminate council influence I looked again at library websites, but only where the website wasn't part of the council site.
+To try to eliminate council influence I looked again at library websites, but only where the website wasn't part of a council site.
 The test was simple, how many had an accessibility statement that would comply with the legislation?

 Of 34 sites, there were two compliant.

 What about national organisations?
-[Libraries Connected](https://www.librariesconnected.org.uk) and the [Scottish Library and Information Council](https://scottishlibraries.org) are charities, but are publicly funded and subject to the legislation.
-Neither had Accessibility Statements, and both had accessibility issues on their websites.
+[Libraries Connected](https://www.librariesconnected.org.uk) and the [Scottish Library and Information Council](https://scottishlibraries.org) are charities, but also subject to the legislation.
+Neither had Accessibility Statements, and both had accessibility issues.

 There was at least one exception.
 [Leeds Libraries](https://leeds.ent.sirsidynix.net.uk/client/en_GB/default/?rm=ACCESSIBILITY+0%7C%7C%7C1%7C%7C%7C0%7C%7C%7Ctrue) are clearly putting a lot of effort into accessibility, and doing their best to work with suppliers to provide good websites.